osklunds/kanji-cards/README.md

 Put header description of all hpp files that give a high-level understanding of what the file/class does.

-Move constants.h content to approriate more specifc header

 Sort also using spec1, news1 etc

 Documentation